Eurasian lynx: Western Europe

 A large lynx that hunted deer and livestock, sometimes called "tiger" and "deer's wolf" (llobu/lobo cerval), was also reported in Green Spain until the 19th century.
 These accounts were traditionally regarded as references to Iberian lynx (Lynx pardinus), a smaller endemic species of the Iberian Peninsula.
 However, genetic testing of remains showed that the Eurasian and Iberian lynx coexisted into recent times in the Iberian Peninsula with little overlap, the Eurasian lynx being present in temperate broadleaf and mixed forests and the Iberian lynx in Mediterranean forests, woodlands, and scrub.
 The Eurasian lynx of Spain was a unique, extinct lineage more related to the Carpathian and Baltic subspecies.
 It was genetically impoverished already in pre-Roman times, possibly because of founder effect, which made it even more vulnerable to human persecution.
 The government of Asturias studied the feasibility of Eurasian lynx reintroduction in 2019.
 In the Catalonian Pyrenees, the last Eurasian lynx was killed in the 1930s, though unconfirmed sightings continued until the 1990s.
 The Síndic d'Aran planned a reintroduction in 2016 but canceled it due to the opposition of hunters and livestock farmers.

 In Germany, the Eurasian lynx was exterminated in 1850.
 It was reintroduced to the Bavarian Forest and the Harz in the 1990s; other areas were populated by lynxes migrating from France and the Czech Republic.
 In 2002, the first birth of wild lynx on German territory was announced, following a litter from a pair of lynx in the Harz National Park.
-Small populations exist also in Saxon Switzerland, Palatinate Forest, and Fichtelgebirge.
+Small populations exist also in Saxon Switzerland, Palatinate Forest, and Fichtel Mountains.
 Eurasian lynx also migrated to Austria, where they had also been exterminated.
 An episode of the PBS television series Nature featured the return of the lynx to Austria's Kalkalpen National Park after a 150-year absence.
 A higher proportion is killed by humans than by infectious diseases.